 Contract specialists looking to advance may consider completing the voluntary 3-level Federal Acquisition Certification in Contracting (FAC-C) certification program offered through the U.S. government's Federal Acquisition Institute (FAI).
 Additionally, the National Contract Management Association offers three industry-accepted certifications options for federal government, commercial or combined contract management.

-The contract specialist field has a high earning potential, with a $114,130 mean salary (BLS) for purchasing managers, while typically requiring only a bachelor's degree or specialized coursework in negotiations and contract administration.
-Career seekers should be wary of the highly competitive nature of the job, as the BLS projects only a 2% projected growth rate between 2014 and 2024 (BLS).
+The contract specialist field has a high earning potential, with a $125,630 mean salary (BLS) for purchasing managers, while typically requiring only a bachelor's degree or specialized coursework in negotiations and contract administration.
+Due to increased automation and outsourcing of some procurement tasks, the BLS projects a 6% decline in employment from 2018 - 2028 for purchasing managers, buyers, and purchasing agents (BLS).